 This week has been a sharp spike in interest in the work in the mall.
 We had many people gather to discuss the gospel and biblical matters.
 We also nearly ran out of bibles on the bible table, a problem every evangelist should have!

-After finishing chatting with Samuel I began to preach the gospel and I was working my way through a passage of scripture when an aboriginal man started shouting at me that I should stop preaching about God on aboriginal land.
+After finishing chatting with Mr S. I began to preach the gospel and I was working my way through a passage of scripture when an aboriginal man started shouting at me that I should stop preaching about God on aboriginal land.
 Apparently God and Jesus are not welcome in Australia, and according to this man I was being disrespectful of his people by preaching as I did.
 I responded to him as best I could, seeking to show him that race and nationality do not remove our responsibility to our maker.
 I also urged him to consider the fact that many in the aboriginal communities of our land are Christian (75% according to the ABS census done just recently).
 There have even been elders come out in opposition to the activism of “Invasion Day” saying aboriginal Australians should be seeking to reconcile not foster division and hatred.
 None of this had any effect on this particular man and he continued to spew hatred towards God and threatening me if I did not stop preaching.
 All this obviously concerned some people listening because one lady called the police because she thought I was in danger.
 They came and spoke with the man off to one side leaving me free to continue preaching.

 I rejoiced when I looked around at the large crowd that had gathered to witness the spectacle and doubly so when members of the crowd began to ask their own questions.
 It began with a question regarding other religions – what do I think will happen to them (with particular reference to Islam as some Muslims had walked past).
 This I answered with the words of Jesus underlying His claim to be the only way to God and asking in return if He was right or wrong?
 Not receiving a reply I urged the questioner to consider all that Jesus did that made it urgent that we believe Him, He was God in flesh and proved it beyond all doubt.